fdelgadodelapuente/fdelgadodelapuente.github.io/research/volcano.md

 <img style="float: center;" src="/images/dDEM.jpg">

 Differential DEMs between TanDEM-X and SRTM (a), TanDEM-X and Pléiades (b), and SRTM and Pléiades (c) of Hudson caldera.
-The extreme ice thinning is due to a combination of both global warming and a potential high heat flux due to magma injection in the volcano.
+The extreme ice thinning is due to a combination of both global warming and a potential high heat flux due to magma injection in the volcano ([Galetto et al., 2024](https://www.jvolcanica.org/ojs/index.php/volcanica/article/view/245/)).

 ### **Relevant publications**